What to Expect on the Day of Arthroscopic Shoulder Surgery and Recovery

 So you're getting shoulder surgery...

-I created this page to give you a patient's perspective on what it is like to get arthroscopic shoulder surgery.
-Not every injury, surgeon, or person is alike, but this page should nonetheless be useful in preparing yourself mentally for your big day.
+I wrote this article to provide a patient's perspective on what it is like to get arthroscopic shoulder surgery.
+Not every injury, surgeon, or patient is alike—but I hope this article will nonetheless be useful as you mentally prepare yourself for the big day.

 My experience goes like this: as a baseball pitcher, I had a torn labrum, rotator cuff, and biceps tendinitis from my years of play.
 After over a year of trying non-surgical alternatives, we opted to repair all of these injuries.

-Likewise, I can't really deal with total shoulder replacements or injuries so severe that they require "open surgery" because I haven't experienced those.
+Note: I will not be addressing total shoulder replacements, or injuries so severe that they require "open surgery," because I haven't experienced those procedures.

 Read on if you are interested in how the days before, during, and after your surgery will go.